amillerrr/wasm-typer/README.md

 # Go WebAssembly Keystroke Interceptor ⌨️

-This project is a simple web application demonstrating how to use Go compiled to WebAssembly (Wasm) to manipulate the DOM in a web browser.
+This tool was initially designed for video engineers working on a film/TV production to eliminate the pressure on actors to hit each key perfectly on scenes requiring them to use a keyboard.
+The project is a simple web application demonstrating how to use Go compiled to WebAssembly (Wasm) to manipulate the DOM in a web browser.
 It features a text box that intercepts all keyboard input and types out a predetermined phrase, one character per key press.
+This can be placed within any existing UI.

 The application is served by a minimal, self-contained web server also written in Go.